athenasaurav/intentless/README.md

 **2. Full Installation**

-If you plan to be using more advanced features like Milvus, FAISS, Weaviate, OCR or Ray, you will need to install a full version of Haystack.
+If you plan to be using more advanced features like Milvus, FAISS, Weaviate, OCR or Ray, you will need to install a full version of LilChirp.
-The following command will install the latest version of Haystack from the master branch.
+The following command will install the latest version of LilChirp from the master branch.

 ```
 git clone https://github.com/deepset-ai/haystack.git